 - Excessive sweating: Because emotional sweating is under sympathetic control, the drug could be helpful in it, especially when antidepressants cause the condition.

 - Anxiety: Clonidine for anxiety works by reducing the activity of the sympathetic nervous system.
 It can be used on its own to treat this health condition.

 The development of Catapres was centered around its effect in lowering blood pressure.
 It was approved for the treatment of high blood pressure in 1974.
 Catapres drug class belongs to centrally acting alpha-agonist hypotensive agents. Сlonidine HCl can reduce tone in the sympathetic section of the central nervous system.
 It leads to an effective decrease in pressure on the vascular walls, changing the total vascular resistance of the vessels.
 As a result, the number of heart muscle contractions and the volume of the output from the heart are effectively reduced.

 Besides the heart, this medication can also influence the peripheral blood vessels.
 That is why when the patient starts to use this medicine, it can cause a rise in pressure for a short period of time.
 At the same time, Catapres helps to reduce intraocular pressure, performing sedative and analgesic effects.

 Clonidine For ADHD

-Clonidine for kids with ADHD helps to reduce hyperactive symptoms, as well as to cope with accompanying sleep disturbances.
-According to the investigation made among children (4-12 y.o) and adolescents (13-17 y.o.), clonidine use for a period of more than one year has shown a positive response.
-The results didn’t have a significant difference whether patients took a drug exclusively at bedtime or during a day, as well as in weight-corrected doses.
+Clonidine for ADHD in children helps reduce hyperactive symptoms and cope with accompanying sleep disturbances.
+According to the investigation made among children (4-12 y.o) and adolescents (13-17 y.o.), its use for more than one year has shown a positive response.
+The results were the same for those taking the drug exclusively at bedtime or during the day.
 Only 31% of patients had adverse effects during medical therapy.